TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

 ----------------------------

-Generally speaking, instance variables are for data unique to each instance and class variables are for attributes and methods shared by all instances of the class::
+Generally speaking, instance variables are for data unique to each instance and kundi variables are for attributes and methods shared by all instances of the class::

-    class Dog:
+    kundi Dog:

-        kind = 'canine'         # class variable shared by all instances
+        kind = 'canine'         # kundi variable shared by all instances

         def __init__(self, name):
             self.name = name    # instance variable unique to each instance